swadesh0287/Order-food/README.md

-# Taste of India - A Food Ordering App
+# Order Food - A Food Ordering App

-Welcome to Taste of India where the love for great food meets the convenience of online ordering.
+Welcome to Order Food where the love for great food meets the convenience of online ordering.
 Our food ordering app provides a seamless and delightful experience for users looking to explore a variety of cuisines, discover local favorites, and satisfy their cravings with just a few clicks.

 ## Key Features: